-Of course, there's a downside to a mixture like described above.
-A picky budgie (and they're all picky) will be able to choose the seeds it likes best, and ignore the rest.
-Often the budgie will choose the fattest seeds as the yummiest, and so the healthiest seeds are left behind!
+Of course, there's a downside to a mixture like the one described above.
+A picky budgie (and they're all picky) will be able to choose the seeds it likes best and ignore the rest.
+Often, the budgie will choose the fattest seeds as the yummiest, and so the healthiest seeds are left behind!
 If this is the case with you, don't refill the bowl until it's almost completely empty.
-Don't be fooled though: the empty husks of the seeds are often dropped into the bowl, so take a good look to make sure there's still something edible in there.
+Don't be fooled, though: The empty husks of the seeds are often dropped into the bowl, so take a good look to make sure there's still something edible in there.

 An alternative would be to limit the access to the food to set hours in the morning and evening.
 In the beginning, this will take some adjusting from your budgie, but soon he'll learn to adapt and eat as much of the food as possible, as he's learned it's not freely available.
 This will result in all seeds being devoured, not just the tastiest.

 A healthy addition to any bird diet, fruits and vegetables help ensure long and healthy lives.
-Give your budgie a piece every day, preferably as fresh as possible.
+Give your budgie a piece of produce every day, preferably as fresh as possible.

 Many budgies prefer the taste of apples, carrots, or oranges.
-Bananas, pears, lettuce, ... all are loved.
-Do not offer too much lettuce though, as that might cause diarrhea.
+Bananas, pears and lettuce are all loved.
+Do not offer too much lettuce, though, as that might cause diarrhea.

 While many bird owners only offer this at times when the bird is breeding or growing new feathers, it's not a bad idea to provide eggfood at least once a week.
 It's packed with minerals and nutrients.
 To offer a complete and balanced diet, eggfood really should be on the menu.

-Grit is a name given to a lot of very small little sharp stones that we feed to birds.
+Grit is a name given to a lot of very small, sharp stones that we feed to birds.
 It contains calcium that helps to strengthen the bones and stimulates growth, but it has another, more important function that has to do with a budgerigar's digestive system.

-A budgie has 2stomachs.
+A budgie has two stomachs.
 A first stomach adds digestive fluids to help soften the dehusked seeds.
 After this, the food is transported to a muscular stomach that grinds everything with the help of the grit to allow the nutrients to be taken in by the body.
-Since eventually the grit is grinded into powder, new grit is frequently needed.
-Grit made from oystershells is the most nutricious.
+Since eventually the grit is ground into powder, new grit is frequently needed.
+Grit made from oystershells is the most nutritious.

-The extra benefit of offering a mineral block is you're providing the bird with a great source of calcium, resulting in stronger bones, stronger eggs and preventing a breeding bird from getting eggbound.
+The extra benefit of offering a mineral block is that you're providing the bird with a great source of calcium, resulting in stronger bones and stronger eggs.
+It also helps prevent a breeding bird from getting eggbound.

-A veritable delight to any budgie's tastebuds.
-Almost without exception, budgies are extremely fond of this treat, and it's the ultimate assistent when trying to tame a new bird.
+Millet is a veritable delight to any budgie's tastebuds.
+Almost without exception, budgies are extremely fond of this treat, and it's the ultimate assistant when trying to tame a new bird.
 It's also easy to digest!
-Thus millet is also often used to teach a young budgie to eat seeds, or to encourage a sick budgie to eat a bit.
+Thus millet is also often used to teach a young budgie to eat seeds or to encourage a sick budgie to eat a bit.

 Millet is high in fats and should only be offered once a week, at a quantity of half a string per bird.
 While millet is no replacement for a good seed mixture, it is to be preferred over candy sticks for birds.

-Who doesn't know them: the seeds glued together with honey in the form of a long stick.
-Budgies love them.
-Naturally: it tastes very sweet!
-Almost every store has it on offer.
-It's yummy and very popular.
-However, there is a lot of sugar in candy sticks, so don't offer it too often.
-It should be more of an exception rather than a frequent snack.
-Besides causing diabetes in budgies (yes, they can get diabetes), it causes obesity and infections in the crop.
+These are the seeds glued together with honey to form a long stick.
+Almost every store has these treats on offer; they're yummy and very popular.
+Budgies love them—naturally, since they taste very sweet!
+However, there is a lot of sugar in candy sticks, so don't offer them too often.
+They should be more of an exception rather than a frequent snack.
+Besides causing diabetes in budgies (yes, they can get diabetes), too much sugar can cause obesity and infections in the crop.

-- Camomile - strengthens the immune system and helps fight off infections
+- Chamomile: Strengthens the immune system and helps fight off infections.

 Note: If your budgie is sick, take it to the doctor.
 Giving it tea should not be the only treatment!

-If you only have 1 budgie, buy smaller bags to ensure the seeds are still fresh when you offer them to the bird.
+If you only have one budgie, buy smaller bags to ensure the seeds are still fresh when you offer them to the bird.
 The nutrients are at their peak, and there's a smaller chance of bacteria or funghi being in it.
-A normal budgie needs about 2 overflowing tablespoons of seeds per day.
+A normal budgie needs about two overflowing tablespoons of seeds per day.